vsoch/freegenes/docs/_docs/usage/interface.md

 ![search-result.png]({{ site.baseurl }}/docs/usage/search-result.png)

-The results currently don't link to detail views (but will).
-The user will need to be authenticated to see the details (or it could be they can see some derivative).
-Under development is also a category based view, where a user that knows what he or she is looking for can browse the category
+The results link to details views for their respective entities.
+The user will need to be authenticated to see some of the details, but for the most part, information is public.
+There is also a category based view, where a user that knows what he or she is looking for can browse the category
 directly:

 ![catalog.png]({{ site.baseurl }}/docs/usage/catalog.png)

-And then view a listing of entities for a particular catalog of interest.
+Categories are split into "Virtuals," or virtual representations of lab objects that are relevant for browsing users, and "Physicals" that are relevant for the lab staff, and only viewable by an admin user.
+Viewing any particular listing of entities will show the catalog of interest.
 For example, here is the Collections catalog.

 ![catalog-collections.png]({{ site.baseurl }}/docs/usage/catalog-collections.png)